mvolkmann/blog/src/smalltalk.md

 You will be opening and using many windows.
 To open one, click on the `WorldMorph` to open the World menu and select a window type from the "Open" submenu.

-Options include:
+The available windows include:

-- Text Editor
-- Workspace Browser
-- Message Names
+- Text Editor: for editing text other than Smalltalk source code
+- Workspace: for experimenting with code
+- Browser: for examining code (a.k.a System Browser)
+- Message Names: for determining which classes implement a given method
-- Transcript
+- Transcript: displays output
-- Installed Packages
+- Installed Packages: lists all installed packages and allows more to be installed
-- Change Sorter
+- Change Sorter: TODO: Describe this.
-- Process Browser
+- Process Browser: displays the state of all Smalltalk processes
-- Emergency Evaluator
+- Emergency Evaluator: TODO: Describe this.
-- File List
+- File List: file explorer for viewing all local files and editing text files
-- SUnit Test Runner
+- SUnit Test Runner: for running unit tests and viewing the results

-TODO: Summarize the purpose of each kind of window.
+Of these, the most frequently used windows tend to be Workspace, Transcript, and Browser.

 To tile all the open windows, open the World menu and select Windows...Tile open windows.